 Highly Confidential Information (Information about HIV, substance abuse, and psychotherapy notes) requires a special authorization from you, even for purposes of treatment, payment, and business operations.

-If you give us authorization to disclose information about you, you may revoke that authorization by written notice at any time, but we cannot take back any disclosure already made with your permission up to that time.
+If you give us the authorization to disclose information about you, you may revoke that authorization by written notice at any time, but we cannot take back any disclosure already made with your permission up to that time.

 Your Rights Regarding Health Information About You

 You have the following rights regarding your health information we maintain on you:

 You have a right to a copy of your records, but not to take the originals.
 We reserve the right to charge a nominal copying fee for this service.
 All you have to do is give us a written request for this.